YinWang3026/Big_data_science_project/README.md

-## Getting Started
+## BDS Project - Detecting Misinformation

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Semester long project.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains four folders by default, where:

 - `src`: the folder to maintain sources - App.java is there
 - `lib`: the folder to maintain dependencies - Need to add in the Stanford NLP library to dependencies
-- `data`: the folder to maintain input data - Put the sentiment140.csv here
+- `data`: the folder to maintain input data
 - `output`: the folder to maintain output results

 ## Dependency Management

 The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).

-## Running App
+## Running the App

 App [inputfile] [algorithm]
 inputfile:  [copy] - use a small sentiment file for testing